• DBLP

 Teaching

 CS 0445.
-Algorithms and Data Structures - 1, Fall 2023.
-LINK.
+Algorithms and Data Structures - 1.
+Fall 2023: website.
+Fall 2025: recitations and assignments.

 Data structures capture common ways in which we store and manipulate data, and they are very important for building sophisticated computer programs.
 In this course we use Java programming language for examples and assignments.